The appointment on March 4, 1933, by President Franklin D. Roosevelt made Perkins the first female cabinet member in U.S. history.

 The life and work of Frances Perkins continues to inspire today.

-Photo: Frances Perkins speaks with Carnegie Steel workers during the early years of the Roosevelt Administration.
+Photo: Frances Perkins she speaks with Carnegie Steel workers during the early years of the Roosevelt Administration.
 Frances Perkins Center Facebook page.